 - An Experience Blogger can use it to review WordPress Plugins and Themes and share views with readers.

-The best thing about WordPress local installation on Windows/Mac/Linux is you can even host multiple sites on your desktop without incurring any cost.
+The best thing about local installation on Windows/Mac/Linux is, you can even host multiple websites on your desktop without incurring any cost.

 Manually Install WordPress on Windows

 Open WordPress Download Page.
 It is either a .zip or .tar.gz file.
 Go ahead and download a zip file and extract to your local machine.

 WordPress is built in PHP, HTML, CSS and MySQL as a database.
 All metadata information like posts, user information, comments, etc are stored in MySQL Database.
 You need to create a database for WordPress.

 Start XAMPP and open a web browser and type localhost in URL.
 Click on phpMyAdmin.On phpMyAdmin click on New to create a new database.
 Enter Database name – att_wordpress and collation – utf8_general_ci as shown below.

 Next step is to create a username for the database.
 You can see (+)mysql tree on the left-hand side menu.
 Expand it and locate user table and create on Insert. user table stores information about all user in MySql.

 Enter Host, User and Password.
 Check below a PASSWORD function is attached to the Password field.
 It will encrypt it after saving.
 Scroll the page and click on Go at the end of the page to insert records.

 It inserts this user information in the MySQL database with all required privilege.
 Select All Except Shutdown privilege.
 If you get below warning, ignore it for now.